-Your doctor should discuss the PML risk diagram (Figure 1) with you before you start treatment with TYSABRI.
+Your doctor should discuss the potential risk of developing PML with you before you start treatment with TYSABRI.

 Your doctor may test your blood to check if you have antibodies to the JC virus before you start treatment with TYSABRI.
-If you do not have antibodies to the JC virus, your doctor should repeat the test regularly to check if anything has changed.
-The risk of PML is higher in patients who have antibodies to the JC virus compared to patients who do not have antibodies to the JC virus.
+Your doctor may repeat the test while you are on TYSABRI treatment to check if anything has changed.
+The risk of PML is higher if you have all the risk factors described above, or if you have not taken an immunosuppressant medication prior to starting TYSABRI and have higher levels of antibodies to the JC virus and you have been on TYSABRI for more than 2 years.
+Your doctor will monitor you more closely if you are at higher risk for PML.

-If you have all three risks described above your chance of getting PML is approximately 11 in 1000 patients treated.
 You should discuss with your doctor if TYSABRI is the most suitable treatment for you before you start taking TYSABRI and when you have been taking TYSABRI for more than two years.